 Listen to a story

 One of the best things you can do on World Book Day is read a book!
 Have a special storytime at home and read your child’s favourite book together, or go online and listen to stories and watch book-related videos for children of all ages on the World Book Day website.

 Dress up for charity

 Why not turn your World Book Day celebrations into a chance to fundraise for a worthy cause?
 Book Aid International sends half a million books to community, public, school and academic libraries in sub-Saharan Africa every year.
-UK primary schoolers can help out by donating £1 or two when they dress up as their favourite book character, which helps children in Africa have access to those same books they love.
+UK primary schoolers can help out by donating £2 when they dress up as their favourite book character, which helps children in Africa have access to those same books they love.
 Check out Book Aid International’s other fundraising ideas, including the Big Booky Breakfast.